-European Geothermal Lithium Brine (EuGeLi) is a collaborative research and innovation project whose principal aim is to validate an active-solid process co-developed by Eramet, achieve better estimates of lithium reserves contained in European geothermal deposits, and develop a profitable economic model that covers the entire process, from the extraction of the lithium to its refinement into battery-quality products.
+European Geothermal Lithium Brine (EuGeLi), launched in January 2019, is a collaborative research and innovation project whose principal aim is to validate an active-solid process co-developed by Eramet, achieve better estimates of lithium reserves contained in European geothermal deposits, and develop a profitable economic model that covers the entire process, from the extraction of the lithium to its refinement into battery-quality products.

 The challenge: developing an efficient and eco-friendly extraction process

 To carry out this project, a direct extraction unit was installed on the reinjection branch of an existing geothermal well.

 This unit is composed of columns filled with the active solid, a pellet-shaped material which serves as a “sponge” that selectively extracts the lithium (loading).
 Once depleted, the brine may then be reinjected into the sub-soil.